|Population||4 921 000|

-The deadly conflict has wreaked havoc on the Church in CAR.
-Christian leaders who’ve publicly denounced the violence have been threatened, and church buildings have been burned and ransacked.
-The conflict has resulted in the displacement of thousands of Christians who’ve lost their homes and livelihood – often forced to live in internal displacement camps (IDPs).
+Christian leaders who have publicly denounced the violence have been threatened; church buildings have been burned and ransacked.
+The conflict has resulted in the displacement of thousands of Christians who have lost their homes and livelihood, now forced to live in displacement camps.

-In addition to the insecurity and violence affecting all Christians, converts to Christianity face severe persecution from their immediate family members.
-While the local community will often ostracise Christian converts and violently force them to renounce Christianity.
+In addition to the insecurity and violence that all Christians suffer from, converts to Christianity from Islam also face persecution from their immediate family members.
+The local community will often ostracize Christian converts and might also try to force them to renounce Christianity through violence.

 “If I should one day meet the Muslim man who shot the grenades at my church, I will not be angry.
 I will smile.
 I do not even have the heart to hurt him.
 I think that he doesn’t really know how terrible it is what he has done.
 I will greet him and say, ‘God forgives you, and He wants me to forgive you too.
 You do not know what you have done to me, but I forgive you.’
 And once I have told him that, I will never be angry with him.”